DRUMS Theory · Astrophysical Transients · April 2026

 1. Superfluid Core Collapse

-Within DRUMS, GRBs originate from rapid phase collapse events in dense superfluid cores of massive stars or compact objects:
+Within DRUMS, GRBs originate from rapid phase collapse events in dense superfluid cores of massive stars or compact objects.
+The superfluid field is described by the order parameter:

 2. Nonlinear Phase Dynamics